andthattoo/ollama-workflows/docs/readme.md

 - `Generation`: Text generation with LLMs
 - `FunctionCalling`: Function calling using LLMs.
 LLMs select the most suitable function based on the query, generate input parameters, and run the tool.
-- `Check`: Compare two strings for equality
+- `Check`: Compare two strings for equality (obsolete, replaced with conditions)
 - `Search`: Perform vector search on `ProgramMemory`
 - `End`: Ending operator